wearemojo/mojo-hiring-rn-task/README.md

-# Mojo - Lead RN Task
+# React Native engineering task

 Please clone the repo, install node dependencies and run the project with `npm run web`.